davidhintelmann/blockchain/README.md

 # Blockchain

-This repo is for parsing raw block data from bitcoin-core using [go lang](https://go.dev/) programming language.
+This repo is for parsing raw block data from bitcoin-core using [go](https://go.dev/) programming language.
 Specifically parsing `.dat` files.

 ## Folders and Files